by Cathy Gunning

 Showing empathy creates calm

-I heard Dr Margot Sunderland speak at a conference about helping children in their emotions by showing and demonstrating empathy.
-She is a powerful advocate for giving empathy to children and shows how this can heal and change children who have experienced trauma and have attachment difficulties.
+I heard Dr Margot Sunderland, a powerful advocate of this approach, speak at a conference about helping children in their emotions by showing and demonstrating empathy.
 Dr Margot Sunderland is a child psychotherapist and Director of Education and Training at The Centre for Child Mental Health in London.
 She has published over 20 books in the area of child mental health.

 Empathic listening has a healing impact on the brain and mind

-There must be many children we can help inthis way, by simply responding to them diffferently, in an attuned way and with calming empathy.
+There must be many children we can help in this way, by simply responding to them differently, in an attuned way and with calming empathy.

 Trauma in early childhood can cause attachment disorders